monsoonmaelstrom/book2/book2.md

 About an hour later Peter comes back without Davy.
 Somehow, Davy managed to get rooms at an inn a couple of miles away.
 Peter takes us there.
 I’m not sure where Davy has gone.
 Alex has been talking to Peter so he probably knows.

-Eventually, Alex comes and talks to Liam.
+Eventually, Alex comes and speaks to Liam.
 I ignore them both.
 Unless they’re discussing the logistics of baths, I don’t care.
 And the logistics of baths are that I get a bath, and if there’s a limited number of baths to be had, I get a bath *first*.
 I don’t think anyone will argue with me.
 Once again, the thought has me wanting to burst out laughing, and once again, I suppress the urge because I’m pretty sure there are rules somewhere.
 And the rules probably state that there’s at least a twenty four hour moratorium on laughter after your hands have been covered in someone else’s blood.

 The next time I focus on my surroundings instead of my internal dialog, we’re walking up a staircase.
 Alex and Liam are still talking.
 Or talking again?
 Who knows.